Aminat-Okunuga/SCAMP-Assessment/README.md

 # SCAMP-Assessment
-A PHP Assessement for the She Code Africa Cohort 2
+A PHP Assessment for the She Code Africa Cohort 2